1997–98 Philadelphia 76ers season: Off-season

+Regular season

-The 76ers also signed free agent and former All-Star forward Terry Cummings, and hired Larry Brown as their new head coach during the off-season.
-In November, the team traded their second-round draft pick, Slovenian rookie forward Marko Milič, to the Phoenix Suns in exchange for former All-Star forward Tom Chambers; however, after only just one game for the 76ers, Chambers retired in December.
+Under Brown and with the addition of Jackson and Thomas, the 76ers got off to a rough start losing their first five games of the regular season.
+In November, the team traded their second-round draft pick, Slovenian rookie small forward Marko Milič, to the Phoenix Suns in exchange for former All-Star forward Tom Chambers; however, after only just one game for the 76ers, Chambers retired in December.
+In late December, the team traded Montross, and Jerry Stackhouse to the Detroit Pistons in exchange for Theo Ratliff, and Aaron McKie, and then later on in January, acquired Eric Snow from the Seattle SuperSonics in exchange for a draft pick.

-The 76ers got off to a rough start losing their first five games of the regular season.
-In late December, the team traded Montross along with Jerry Stackhouse to the Detroit Pistons in exchange for Theo Ratliff, and Aaron McKie, then later on acquired Eric Snow from the Seattle SuperSonics in exchange for a draft pick.
-At mid-season, they traded Jackson along with Clarence Weatherspoon to the Golden State Warriors in exchange for Joe Smith and Brian Shaw, while Cummings was dealt to the New York Knicks in exchange for Herb Williams, who was released by the 76ers, and re-signed with the Knicks.
-With a 14–31 record at the All-Star break, the 76ers showed improvement posting a 17–20 record for the remainder of the season, finishing in last place in the Atlantic Division with a 31–51 record, and missing the NBA playoffs for the seventh consecutive year.
+At mid-season, the 76ers traded Jackson, and Clarence Weatherspoon to the Golden State Warriors in exchange for Joe Smith, and Brian Shaw, while Cummings was dealt to the New York Knicks in exchange for Herb Williams, who was released by the 76ers, and re-signed with the Knicks.
+Before the trades, Stackhouse averaged 16.0 points and 1.4 steals per game in 22 games, while Jackson provided the team with 13.7 points and 4.6 assists per game in 48 games, and Weatherspoon contributed 8.4 points and 7.0 rebounds per game also in 48 games.
+With a 14–31 record at the All-Star break, the 76ers showed improvement posting a 17–20 record for the remainder of the season, and finished in last place in the Atlantic Division with a 31–51 record; however, the team missed the NBA playoffs for the seventh consecutive year.